sentack/minimal_weather_app/README.md

 # Flutter Weather App

-This Flutter application provides weather information based on the location of the user.
+This Flutter application provides weather information based on the user's location.
 It utilizes the OpenWeatherMap API to retrieve weather data and displays it in a user-friendly interface.
-The app also incorporates the Geolocator package to fetch the current location of the user for accurate weather information.
+The app incorporates the Geolocator package to fetch the current location of the user for accurate weather information.

 ## Features

 - Current Weather: Get real-time weather updates, including temperature, humidity, wind speed, and weather conditions for the user's location.
 - Animated Weather Icons: Enjoy seamless animations using the Lottie package, which brings weather icons to life.
-- User-friendly Interface: The app offers an intuitive and visually appealing interface for easy navigation and pleasant user experience.
+- User-friendly Interface: The app offers an intuitive and visually appealing interface for easy navigation and a pleasant user experience.

 ## Installation